-- Protection and control functions can be configured as needed. - The configuration made in the Application Configuration tool is saved to make the interfaces and signals available for other engineering tools within PCM600, for example, for the Parameter Setting tool.
+- Protection and control functions can be configured as needed. - Programmable push-buttons are configured with the Application Configuration - The configuration made in the Application Configuration tool is saved to make the interfaces and signals available for other engineering tools within PCM600, for example, for the Parameter Setting tool.